Auvergne-Rhône-Alpes France City Guides

 Wine tours to the Rhône Valley wine region are also popular.
 The distance to cover during this tour is longer, so tours usually last a full day, with a break for lunch (usually not included in the tour price).

-Côtes du Rhône produces some of the most renowned wines in France, most notably its full-bodied reds.
+The Rhône Valley produces some of the most renowned wines in France, most notably its full-bodied reds.
 This Northern Rhône Valley wine tour mostly explores wineries in the Hermitage and Côte-Rôtie appellations and comes with many tastings (compared to wine tours in other regions in France).
 Be sure to eat a proper meal during the tour and get ready for the snores of your travel mates on the way back!

 TIP: If you have a car, there are many wineries in the area that offer tours with tastings in French and English.
 They are usually small businesses, so be sure to book in advance so they can make the necessary arrangements to welcome you.